Alpha Destructivo: Fidanzato

 "Aniko should live his life fruitfully in La Cariaga.
-He’s ought to be engaged to Ginger by now.
+He ought to be engaged to Ginger by now.
 I want him to build his family first before worrying about me again...
-I asked him to get married quick."
+I asked him to get married quickly."
 Jadwig trailed off, "Vince, order everyone out.
 You too."

 Vince sighed noisily.
 "Sir, that's a risky thing.
-You think the cage was strong enough?
+You think the cage is strong enough?
 The guy was able to break inside Alta Pas.
 This small thing won't stop him."

 Under the alpha's steeled voice, they couldn't disobey.
 Everyone walked out with a straight back.
 Even the alpha enforcers can't look in Jadwig's direction.

-Derwin doesn't understand why they would respect a crippled, lanky man than a male omega wolf.
+Derwin doesn't understand why they would respect a crippled, lanky man more than a male omega wolf.
 The world was indeed unfair for them.
 Even when he's not chained and humiliated outside, he will never get such respect.

 The door closed with a sympathetic boom.
 Derwin sat unblinking under Jadwig's scrutiny.
 This is not the first time an alpha suspects him for something.

-Years of fighting for his right didn't stop at learning the art of pretention.
+Years of fighting for his right didn't stop at learning the art of pretension.
 Derwin had earned an iron back.
 Unbending to anyone.